 Leaving the hustle and bustle of the bus terminal and wandering into the far more relaxed ancient passageways was a relief.
 We took our time, partly due to exhaustion, calling into a few guest houses and trying to barter down prices before choosing our home for the next week (pictured below with my travel buddy Claudine in the window).

 Jaisalmer’s really beautiful, enchanting in fact, but we were exhausted after hardly sleeping on the overnight bus journey and crashed out for a few hours in our room.

 When I woke up Claudine had gone, I went out to explore the place and bumped into her in the street.

 The next day and our first full day in Jaisalmer was so amazing!
-I really was falling in love with Jaisalmer and Claudine and all the friendly shop keepers that gave us free chai.
+I really was falling in love with Jaisalmer, Claudine and all the friendly shop keepers that kept giving us free chai.
 Jaisalmer is a great place to shop and while we were browsing all the stalls and small boutiques we met some musicians in the street and they invited us back to their hut on the hill.

 We spent the entire day getting to know this wonderful gypsy family.
 We listened to their music, the instrument they played was called a Ravanhatta, looked at their photos and played with their children.
 They even cooked for us, drew henna on our hands and gave us presents.